 Ho Chi Minh City (Saigon)

-Ho Chi Minh City is a bustling metropolitan city in the South of Vietnam.
+Ho Chi Minh City (still comonly referred to by it’s former name, “Saigon”) is a bustling metropolitan city in the South of Vietnam.
 It has an amazing food scene, it is a popular place for westerners to open up craft breweries, and there are diverse neighborhoods to explore.

 We visited the top breweries in Ho Chi Minh City and compiled our thoughts on the ambiance and beer options at each.
 It’s a great read if you love beer and are headed to Vietnam!